Magic Steady State Production: Non-Hermitian, Dissipative, and Stochastic Pathways: Generating magic in a dissipative Qubit

 Figure \ref{fig:H-Tstate}(e) shows the time evolution of the SRE for the different cases in different regimes of parameters.
-The real hopping and no detuning case (blue) shows that the magic oscillates in the $\mc{PT}$ unbroken phase (dashed line), grows and decays to zero at the EP $\Gamma/J=2$ (dash dotted) and grows saturating to the maximal value in the maximal magic point (solid line).
-The dynamics is restricted to $x=0$, bounding the magic by $M_2 \leq M_2\ep{H} = \log_2(4/3)$.
-The case with complex hopping (red) shows similar behavior: oscillations in the $\mc{PT}$ unbroken phase (dashed), initial increase and then saturation to a $\ket{H}$ state at the EP (dash dotted) and saturation to a $\ket{T}$ state (solid).
-The detuned case (purple) saturates to the $\ket{T}$ state.
+Case \textit{(i)} (blue) shows that the magic oscillates in the $\mc{PT}$ unbroken phase (dashed line), grows and decays to zero at the EP $\Gamma/J=2$ (dash dotted) and grows saturating to the maximal value in the maximal magic point (solid line).
+The dynamics is restricted to $x=0$, bounding the magic by $M_2 \leq M_2(\ket{H}) = \log_2(4/3)$.
+Case \textit{(ii)} (red) shows similar behavior: oscillations in the $\mc{PT}$ unbroken phase (dashed), initial increase and then saturation to a $\ket{H}$ state at the EP (dash dotted) and saturation to a $\ket{T}$ state (solid).
+Case \textit{(iii)} (purple) saturates to the $\ket{T}$ state.
 In the $\mc{PT}$ unbroken phase, a state of maximal magic can be reached.
 But this requires stopping the evolution at the right time.
-In turn, we consider that the advantage of the non-Hermitian magic generation scheme is precisely in the analog preparation of a high magic steady state.
+The potential advantage of the non-Hermitian magic generation scheme is precisely the preparation of high-magic steady states.